Latest post: PC Games of 1990.

 Sensible Soccer by Sensible Software (1992)

-In 1992 Sensible Soccer attempted to dethrone Anco's Kick Off by adding even more features to the English football game.
+In 1992 Sensible Software attempted to dethrone Anco's Kick Off by adding even more features to the English football game.
+The first Sensible Soccer game was called Sensible Soccer: European Champions (1992).
+The original Sensible Soccer game was designed and drawn by Jon Hare, programmed by Chris Chapman and David Korn and composed by Richard Joseph.

 Sensible Soccer Feature List